codmpm/node-red-contrib-loxone/README.md

 > **As of verison `0.10.4` please make sure, that your system has the `git` command installed, as the needed library are currently
 >pulled from github.
 Otherwise you will get an `undefined ls-remote`-Error.**

-> **Thank you** everyone, the miniserver is funded: https://www.gofundme.com/miniserver-fur-nodered-entwicklung
-> The fundraiser is **still open**, if you want to support my work on this node.

 ---

 This node connects the Loxone Miniserver to node-red.
 It uses [node-lox-ws-api](https://github.com/alladdin/node-lox-ws-api)